wp-plugins/kebo-twitter-feed/readme.txt

 === Kebo Twitter Feed ===
 Contributors: PeterBooker, lukeketley
-Tags: twitter, feeds, social,
-Requires at least: 3.0.1
+Tags: twitter, tweets, feeds, social, api, oauth, widget Requires at least: 3.0.1
 Tested up to: 3.4
 Stable tag: 0.15
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connect your site to your Twitter account and display your Twitter Feed on your website effortlessly, in a useful list or stylish slider.
+Connect your site to your Twitter account and display your Twitter Feed on your website effortlessly with a custom widget.

 == Description ==